Chapter 5

 The fever broke on the second day.

-I woke in a private room at Mount Sinai, my throat raw and my limbs heavy as wet sand.
-The IV drip cast pale shadows across sterile walls.
-Through the window, Manhattan's skyline glittered—cold, beautiful, indifferent to the wreckage of my life.
+I woke in a private room at Mount Sinai, throat parched, limbs heavy as wet sand.

-I didn't remember the drive home.
+I didn't remember how I got back.
 Only the rain.
-Only the word pregnant detonating through my skull.
+Only the word "pregnant" detonating in my mind.

-When I finally returned to the Maynard compound, twilight had swallowed the grounds.
+By the time I finally returned to the Maynard estate, dusk had swallowed the grounds.

 And Orion was waiting at the door.

 "Where the hell have you been?"
-His voice was low.
-Softer than I'd heard it in months.
+His voice was low, softer than anything I'd heard from him in months.

 Called you?
 The words clawed at my throat.
-You?
-The man who's been keeping Sabrina warm for weeks?
+Called the man who'd been keeping Sabrina warm for weeks?
+Called the man playing backdrop in her Instagram photos?

-But that familiar gentleness—God, it was cruel.
-It dragged me back to before, when he'd trap me in dark hallways and press his mouth to my temple.
-When he'd growl tesoro against my pulse like I was something precious.
+But that familiar tenderness—God, it was cruel.
+It dragged me back to before, when he would trap me in dark hallways, lips pressed to my temple.
+When he would murmur "tesoro" against my pulse like I was something precious.

-Before I could stop myself, the question slipped out.
+Before I could stop myself, the question spilled out.

 "Do you remember Iceland?"